Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 When you run, the core temperature of your body naturally rises.
 In response, your body signals your sweat glands to produce sweat droplets.

-The purpose of sweating is to reduce your core temperature by carrying excess heat to the surface of the skin through sweat.
+Sweating aims to reduce your core temperature by carrying excess heat to the skin’s surface through sweat.
 The evaporation process helps cool the body by releasing heat energy.

 A person bent over and sweating from running in humidity.